-6.3 a.
-Provide an overview of the agency's current OMH funded Scattered Site Supportive Housing Program.
-The narrative should: a) demonstrate that the agency operates Scattered Site Supportive Housing in accordance with OMH guidelines; b)

-demonstrate that the agency has successful experience targeting OMH priority populations including young adults with serious mental illness and maintaining consumers successfully in their housing; and c) incorporate CAIRS data, including length of stay and occupancy rates.
-OMH providers shall base their response on the most recently published Residential Program Indicators (RPI) Report.
+6.3.a.
+Provide an overview of the agency's current OMH funded Programs.
+The narrative should: a) demonstrate that the agency operates Programs in accordance with OMH guidelines; b) demonstrate that the agency has successful experience targeting OMH priority populations including young adults with serious mental illness and maintaining consumers successfully in their Programs; and c) incorporate data, including but not limited to CAIRS length of stay and occupancy rates.
+Providers shall attach the data used for analysis.

 6.3.b.
-Highlight the agency's performance as demonstrated through most recent certification visits (if applicable) and Scattered Site Supportive Housing reviews.
+Highlight the agency's performance as demonstrated through most recent certification visits (if applicable) and/or oversight reviews.
 Discuss feedback received from reviewers.
 Provide information if there were unmet standards as well as the plan(s) of corrective action taken to address the findings.